Evaluating the Quality and Diversity of DCGAN-based Generatively Synthesized Diabetic Retinopathy Imagery: Related Work

 \section{Related Work}

-Several state-of-the-art works for automatically classifying DR via retinal fundus imagery that use CNN are denoted in Table \ref{tab:classifiers}.
+Several state-of-the-art works that use CNNs for automatically classifying DR via retinal fundus imagery are denoted in Table \ref{tab:classifiers}.
 In order for CNNs to generalize across DR stages whilst achieving a performant classification accuracy, these classifiers need to be trained on a large and balanced dataset~\cite{Pei_2020, Kotsiantis_2006}.

 In detailing the CNNs in Table \ref{tab:classifiers} macro-averaged F1 score (mac.
 F1) was used to compare their performance, as all classes are treated equally \cite{Sokolova_2009}.
 This is particularly important due to the data imbalance and the minority class (PDR) being the most severe stage of DR. The macro-averaged F1 score was calculated based on the mean of the F1 scores for every class \cite{Zhongze_2021}.